-• change cartridge when monitor reads > 5.00 μs with water flowing (red light will begin to flash as a secondary indication) water is greater than 2.5 PPM (mg/L) of dissolved solids and is unsafe to use in autoclave.
+• change cartridge when monitor reads greater than 5.0 μS with water flowing water is greater than 2.5 PPM (mg/L) of dissolved solids and is unsafe to use in autoclave.
 Change 8006 Flow Restrictor each time 8002-FR is changed.